SandroMaglione/fpdart/packages/fpdart/README.md

 Many packages are bringing functional patterns to dart, like the amazing [freezed](https://pub.dev/packages/freezed) for unions/pattern matching.

-Fpdart aims to provide all the main types found in functional languages to dart.
+fpdart aims to provide all the main types found in functional languages to dart.
 Types like `Option` (handle missing values without `null`), `Either` (handle errors and error messages), `Task` (composable async computations), and more.

 ### Goal